Deliciously sticky, tender Syrian stuffed vine leaves with a lemony and garlicky rice filling and cooked over a bed of chicken legs.

 Filling for the stuffed vine leaves:

-- While the leaves are cooking chop the onion and the herbs as finely as possible.
+- Prepare ingredients: While the leaves are cooking chop the onion and the herbs as finely as possible.
+Peel the cloves of 1 ½ of the garlic bulbs and grate them finely.

-- Mix well, add 2 tablespoons of the pomegranate molasses, about 170 g/ 6 oz/ ¾ cup of the tomato paste, the olive oil, and about half of the lemon juice.
+- Mix filling ingredients: Add the onions, herbs, and garlic to the drained rice.
+Add the cayenne pepper, sweet paprika, black pepper, and about 2 teaspoons of the salt.
+Mix well, add 2 tablespoons of the pomegranate molasses, about 170 g/ 6 oz/ ¾ cup of the tomato paste, the olive oil, and about half of the lemon juice.
 Mix very well with your hands.

-Prepare the rolls:
+Prepare the vine rolls:

 - Take a very large pot and place the chicken quarters in it.

-- Start rolling, first the lower side over the filling, then the left and right side over the filling, then again from below forming a relatively tight roll.
+- Start rolling, first the lower side over the filling, then the left and right side over the filling, then again from below, forming a relatively tight roll.

 Cook the vine leaf rolls: